HerrMotz/bachelor-thesis/publication/main.typ

 The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft.
 Again, the technical specifications are not directly relevant to the matters of this work, therefore I will abstract from the implementation details.

 #definition[
   A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
-It can have two elements:
+It can have two to four elements:
   + a *lexical form*, which is a Unicode string,
   + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation. (also note the remark below this list)
-  + a *language tag*, which allows to add express from which language the *lexical form* stems and
+  + an optional *language tag*, which allows to add express from which language the *lexical form* stems and
-  + a *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (left-to-right or right-to-left).
+  + an optional *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (either left-to-right or right-to-left).

   _Remarks: (1) The necessity of the language and base direction tag are indicated by two separate *special IRIs*.
 (2) The only difference to RDF v1.1 is, that is does not allow for a base direction tag._
 ] <def:literals>